How long does pressure treated wood last?

 The kind of stain you put on your deck and when you apply it depend on the type and condition of your treated wood.
 There are three basic categories of green-treated, or Wolmanized, lumber.
 (Wolmanizing is a patented manufacturing process.)

 Wet treated wood: The most common kind is still wet when you buy it.
-It'll be noticeably heavier than kiln-dried lumber.
+It’ll be noticeably heavier than kiln-dried pressure treated lumber.
 It may even “spit” at you when you nail it down.
 Let this lumber dry out (from a few weeks to six months, depending on the weather and the condition of the lumber) before applying any stain.

-Kiln-dried after treatment: Dry treated wood is ideal because you can confidently stain it right away with either oil- or water-based exterior stains.
+Kiln dried pressure treated lumber: Dry treated wood is ideal because you can confidently stain it right away with either oil- or water-based exterior stains.
 To recognize it, look for a tag or stamp that says KDAT (kiln-dried after treatment) or ADAT (air-dried after treatment).

 When in doubt, use an oil-based semi-transparent stain

 Oil-based, semi-transparent exterior stain

 Use an oil-based, semi-transparent exterior stain if you can’t determine how your lumber was treated or what its moisture content is.
 You can search online to find the best semi-transparent deck stain.

 What’s the best clear deck sealer for pressure treated wood?